August 2021 Novel Ideas: 32 Quick Lit Reviews

 I loved this romance that seems loosely based on the the tv series the Bachelor.
 Dev is a producer on the long-running television show Ever After where he crafts love stories to get people to fall in love.

 When the show casts Charlie as the Prince Charming, Dev will have to put in more work than he bargained for.
 Charlie is only on the show to restore his image so he can go back to work and he certainly does not believe in true love.
-As Dev tires to coach Charlie in ways to connect with the contestants, Dev and Charlie realize they might have more chemistry than any of the contestants.
-This is such a great romance.
+As Dev tries to coach Charlie in ways to connect with the contestants, Dev and Charlie realize they might have more chemistry than any of the contestants.
+This LGBTQ book is such a great romance.
 It will leave you smiling.

 Told from the point of view of both Adam and Amelia, it is clear that one weekend away may not be enough.
 Each year of their marriage, Adam and his wife exchange traditional wedding gifts and she writes him a letter that she will not let him read.